In this article, we'll look at some ways to control the drum kit volume when drumming for worship by using electronic

 See the following playing comparison with an acoustic hi-hat

-The TD-50KVX kit comes with two crashes and the digital ride as standard.
-These swing like conventional cymbals and can be choked with a simple stick hold or hand mute grab.
+These V-Cymbals swing like conventional cymbals and can be choked with a simple stick hold or hand mute grab.

 Thanks to advanced interval sensing in the module, cymbal swells behave as you’d expect on an acoustic cymbal.

 As the interval between the notes increases, stick attack slows down.
 This rounds-off the sound helping creating a smooth swell that responds markedly different from single kits.

 See the playability of the crashes here…

 Aware that no trigger had ever felt quite like an acoustic kick with a pillow inside, engineers go to work on the kick trigger to end all kick triggers.

 A combination of the right sized shell, floating head stretched across a bearing edge and a wide enough sweet spot for double kicks was required.
 See the breakdown of components here…